Submitting Complaints When You Can't Hear Well

 What Could Possibly Go Wrong?

 There are no ADA inspectors to check and verify that facilities are in compliance.
-Therefore, the most important person in this process is the person who files the complaint.
+Therefore, the most important person in this process is the person who submits the complaint.
 If there are no complaints, there are no changes.

 Working Locally with Problems and Concerns